mushfoo/claude-code-project-toolkit/README.md

 ### **All files are conversation starters** - copy from file, paste into Claude Code, no editing needed

 ### **For PRD Creation**

 - Be specific with concrete examples and measurable success criteria
 - Focus on real user problems, not theoretical features
 - Include Claude Code development considerations for rapid iteration

+### **For UI/UX Design**

+- Review all 3 options before selecting - they explore different user experience approaches
+- Test prototypes by actually clicking through them like a real user would
+- Consider your target personas when choosing between options
+- Mix elements from different options if needed ("Option 2 with Option 1's navigation")

 ### **For Task Breakdown**

 - Each task should be completable in 1-4 hours
 - Include testing requirements alongside feature development
 - Make dependencies clear and realistic
+- UI/UX tasks will be included based on your prototype specifications

 ### **For Development**

 - Follow `development-guidelines.md` to prevent over-engineering
 - Test every feature by actually using it as intended
 - Always use feature branches, never commit directly to main
 - Maintain >90% test coverage with meaningful tests
+- Reference UI prototypes during implementation for design consistency

 ### **For Onboarding**

 - Regenerate onboarding prompts when project context changes
 - Include enough context for effective development continuation
 - Reference guidelines file rather than duplicating content